-of Applied Sciences in Tilburg and local corporations as Renova BMW in the Tilburg area I worked on the realization of this project.
+of Applied Sciences and local corporations as Renova BMW in the Tilburg area we worked on Live Happily.

-organisation of Incubate festival asked me in the end of 2011 to develop a proposal
+Merijn Denkers, curator of Incubate festival asked me in 2011 to develop a proposal

 for the open source expo during Incubate 2012.
-They intended to attract at least 200 artists who would
+Incubate intended to attract at least 200 artists who would

-deliver without any payment their diverse artworks for the exhibition that was made and arranged by
+deliver without any payment their diverse artworks for the exhibition that was in the end made and arranged by

-the curator of the festival.
-The location for the show, was the big 'koepelhal'
+the curator.
+The location for the show was a big hall ('koepelhal')

-in the centre of Tilburg which you could enter without admission fee.
+near the city centre of Tilburg.
+The exhibition you could enter without admission fee.

-I imagined that the atmosphere of so much artworks toggether in this big hall would
+I imagined the atmosphere of many artworks all together in this big venue it would

-feel like a real art fair, I decided to use the corporate language
+feel like an art fair.
+Therefore I decided to use the corporate language

-which we witness at these fairs to intervene in the exhibition.
-I focussed on the intentions of the artists who agreed to exhibit
+of these fairs in my proposal to intervene and embed inside the exhibition.
+I was interested in the intentions of the artists who agreed to exhibit

 In order to do

-so I proposed to build a booth like the famous coffee brand does on
+so my idea was to build a booth like the famous coffee brand does on

 these art fairs.
 This time .ORG was the brandname in the red square and